Until Dawn: Legacy

 Sony announced a non-canonical spin-off, Until Dawn: Rush of Blood, at Paris Games Week 2015.
 The company described it as an arcade shooter.
 Its development began halfway through Until Dawns development.
 Until Dawn: Rush of Blood was released on the PlayStation VR on 13 October 2016.
 In June 2017, a prequel to Until Dawn, The Inpatient, was announced.
 It is set in the Blackwood Sanatorium sixty years before the original.
 In June 2022, The Quarry, a spiritual successor also developed by Supermassive Games, was released.

-In January 2024, Sony announced a film adaptation of the game directed by David F. Sandberg with Gary Dauberman doing a pass on a script originally written by Blair Butler.
+In January 2024, Sony announced a film adaptation to the game directed by David F. Sandberg with Gary Dauberman doing a pass on a script originally written by Blair Butler.
 The film was to be produced by Screen Gems and PlayStation Productions.
 In June 2024, Ella Rubin, Michael Cimino, Ji-young Yoo, and Odessa A'zion joined the cast in undisclosed roles.
 In July 2024, Maia Mitchell and Belmont Cameli joined the cast in undisclosed roles, with Peter Stormare joining the cast to reprise his role as Dr. Alan J. Hill.
 Filming started on 5 August 2024.
 In October 2024, its release date was set for April 25, 2025.
-The film adaptation reinterprets the concept of Until Dawn as a time-loop horror scenario, wherein five protagonists must evade various threats until morning.
+The film reinterprets the concept of Until Dawn as a time-loop horror scenario, wherein five protagonists must evade various threats until morning.
 Death triggers a reset mechanism tied to an ominous hourglass, and repeated failure results in transformation into a wendigo as part of Dr. Hill's experiment.
 While the central theme of a missing sibling remains, the setting and consequence-driven gameplay elements are largely altered.
 Audience response to the film was mixed "as a result of its own choices, alongside middling reviews" from critics.

+A sequel, Until Dawn 2, is set to be released on January 28, 2027.
+It is developed by Firesprite, a first-party Sony studio, with assisted work by AdHoc Studio.